Grisou13/Runners-Laravel/README.md

 ### Api

-The brief documentaion of the api, for now is available in the file [api.md](/api.md)
+The brief documentation of the api, for now is available in the file [api.md](/api.md)

 ### Participants